meta-llama/llama-stack/docs/source/getting_started/index.md

 developer_cookbook
 ```

-At the end of the guide, you will have learnt how to:
+At the end of the guide, you will have learned how to:
 - get a Llama Stack server up and running
-- get a agent (with tool-calling, vector stores) which works with the above server
+- set up an agent (with tool-calling and vector stores) that works with the above server

 To see more example apps built using Llama Stack, see [llama-stack-apps](https://github.com/meta-llama/llama-stack-apps/tree/main).